-Genetic approaches in the GOOS cohort are leading to the discovery of new obesity genes whose function we study using a number of molecular and cellular approaches depending on the nature of the molecule that is disrupted.
+Genetic approaches in the GOOS cohort are leading to the discovery of new obesity genes.
+We study the function of these genes using a number of molecular and cellular approaches depending on the nature of the molecule that is disrupted.
 These molecular studies play a critical role in laying the foundation for the development and validation of new drug targets for obesity.

-We use a range of state-of-the-art cell biology/molecular biology techniques (including CRISPR/Cas) and are setting up high throughput techniques to study the functional effects of mutations at the protein and cellular level.
-We are currently looking at mutations in G-protein coupled receptors, transcription factors and signalling molecules, several of which are potential drug targets for obesity and metabolic disease.
-Through our on-going cutting edge research we continue to identify new mutations linked with obesity, and determine the consequences these mutations have on individuals.
+We use a range of state-of-the-art cell biology/molecular biology techniques to study the functional effects of mutations at the protein and cellular level.
+We are currently looking at mutations in G-Protein Coupled Receptors (GPCRs), transcription factors and signalling molecules, several of which are potential drug targets for obesity and metabolic disease.

 One example of a potential target informed by genetic studies, is MC4R (melanocortin 4 receptor), a GPCR which acts in the brain to suppress appetite.
 People who have variants that disrupt MC4R, gain weight easily (link to paper).